korningf/git-pass/README.md

 .

+Pass is different.
+By design it is open and transparent in its workings.
+.

 Pass is free, lightweight, portable, with well audited open-source code.

 It is but a script that calls industry-standard OSS tools: SSL, GPG, Git.

-The encryption uses state of the art crypto via RSA keys and a GPG keys.
+The encryption uses state of the art crypto via RSA keys and GNUPG keys.

 .